 CA certificates and Delegated OCSP responder certificates whose characteristics have changed (e.g., assert new policy OID) may be modified.
-The new certificate may have the same or a different subject public key.

 A certificate associated with a Subscriber whose characteristics have changed (e.g., name change due to marriage) may be modified.
-The new certificate must have a different subject public key.